December 30, 2013

-Information collected by T-Mobile from devices, our network and WiFi usage permits T-Mobile to perform diagnostic analyses and understand how your device is performing overall.
-Diagnostic data helps T-Mobile troubleshoot technical issues related to your devices performance such as battery life, dropped calls, processing speed, device memory, service coverage, and network and WiFi signal strength that you and other customers may experience.
+We collect information about devices, our network and WiFi usage to perform diagnostic analyses and understand how your device is performing overall.
+Diagnostic data helps us troubleshoot technical issues related to your devices performance such as battery life, dropped calls, processing speed, device memory, service coverage, and network and WiFi signal strength that you and other customers may experience.
 If you are using a device in WiFi mode, we may collect information about that usage, such as the routing address and IP address.
-T-Mobile also may use diagnostic data to identify and recommend products and services.
+We also may use diagnostic data to identify and recommend products and services.

-We use location information to route wireless communications and to provide 911 service, which allows emergency services to locate you or your device.
+We use location information to route wireless communications and to provide 911 service, which allows emergency services to locate your general location.
 We may disclose, without your consent, the approximate location of a wireless device to a governmental entity or law enforcement authority when we are served with lawful process or reasonably believe there is an emergency involving risk of death or serious physical harm.

-Depending on your device, you may also be able to obtain a wide array of services based on the location of your device (for example, driving directions, enhanced 411 Directory Assistance, find my device or search results, etc.).
-These data services, known as Location-Based Services (LBS) are made available by T-Mobile and other entities, usually via applications.
+Depending on your device, you may also be able to obtain a wide array of services based on the location of your device (for example, driving directions, enhanced 411 Directory Assistance, Find My Device, or search results, etc.).
+These data services, known as Location-Based Services ("LBS") are made available by us and others, usually via applications.
 These services use various location technologies and acquire location data from various sources.

-These applications and services use various location technologies (including Global Positioning Satellite (GPS), Assisted GPS (AGPS), cell ID and enhanced cell ID technologies) to identify the approximate location of a device, which is often then used in conjunction with the application to enhance the users experience (for example, to provide driving directions, to provide enhanced 411 Directory Assistance or search results, etc.)
+These applications and services use various location technologies (including Global Positioning Satellite ("GPS"), Assisted GPS ("AGPS"), cell ID and enhanced cell ID technologies) to identify the approximate location of a device, which is then used in conjunction with the application to enhance the users experience (for example, to provide driving directions, to provide enhanced 411 Directory Assistance, or search results, etc.)

-LBS may, or may not, involve any interaction with or dependency on T-Mobiles network, and location-based services may or may not look to T-Mobiles network to obtain location data.
-Where T-Mobile allows third parties the capability of accessing data about your location that is derived from the T-Mobile network, we require those third parties to observe specific privacy and security protections consistent with this policy.
+LBS may, or may not, involve any interaction with or dependency on our network, and location-based services may or may not look to our network to obtain location data.
+Where we allow third parties the capability of accessing data about your location that is derived from our network, we require those third parties to observe specific privacy and security protections consistent with this policy.

 You should carefully review the privacy policies and other terms of third-parties with whom you have authorized the sharing of your location information, and you should consider the risks involved in disclosing your location information to other people.

-Where T-Mobile itself provides a location-based service, you will receive notice of the location features of the service and collection of location data is with your consent.
-You will be provided options for managing when and how LBS information should be shared (except in the case of certain parental controls or similar services associated with enterprise or multi-line accounts for example, T-Mobiles FamilyWhereTM services which may be managed solely by the primary account holder or their designee, but always with notice to the end-user).
+Where we provide a location-based service, you will receive notice of the location features of the service and collection of location data is with your consent.
+You will be provided options for managing when and how such information should be shared (except in the case of certain parental controls or similar services associated with enterprise or multi-line accounts for example, T-Mobiles FamilyWhereTM services which may be managed solely by the primary account holder or their designee, but always with notice to the end-user).
 T-Mobile follows the CTIAs Best Practices Guidelines for Location-Based Services, which are available here.

 For more information on location services, see Privacy Resources/Location Services

-You may see advertisements when you visit our websites, mobile websites, mobile applications, or on your device.
-T-Mobile may help advertisers better reach T-Mobile customers by providing certain information, including device type, geographic information, language preferences or demographic information obtained from other companies to allow advertisers to determine which ads may be more relevant to you.
-However, we do not share Personal Information outside of T-Mobile without your consent.
+You may see advertisements when you visit our websites, mobile websites, in mobile applications, or on your device.
+We may help advertisers better reach our customers by providing certain information, including device type, geographic information, language preferences or demographic information obtained from other companies to allow advertisers to determine which ads may be more relevant to you.
+However, we do not share Personal Information for advertising purposes outside of our corporate family without your consent.

 Some examples of the types of advertising you might see include:

-T-Mobile Ads on T-Mobile Websites.
-T-Mobile may provide advertisements, such as banner ads, on our Websites, mobile websites, and in mobile applications and widgets you may download, access or use on your device.
+Our Ads on Our Websites.
+We may provide advertisements, such as banner ads, on our websites, mobile websites, and in mobile applications and widgets you may download, access or use on your device.

-Other Company Ads on T-Mobile Websites.
-You may also see third-party advertisements on some T-Mobile Websites, services, or applications, or devices.
+Other Company Ads on Our Websites.
+You may also see third-party advertisements on some T-Mobile websites, services, or in applications, or on devices.
 These third-party advertisers, or their ad networks, may place or access cookies, web beacons, or similar technologies on your device, or use your device identifier, and may collect certain anonymous or de-identified information about your visit on our websites.
 The third-party advertisers who provide these ads may use this information to provide you with advertising on our websites, as well as on other websites.
-T-Mobile does not have control over or access to any information contained in the cookies that are set on your computer or device by ad servers, ad networks, or third-party advertisers.
+We do not have control over or access to any information contained in the cookies that are set on your computer or device by ad servers, ad networks, or third-party advertisers.

 Interest-Based Ads.
-You may receive ads from T-Mobile and its ad providers that are tailored to your interests.
-These interest-based ads are selected based on your use of T-Mobile services and products as well as other information obtained by us and our ad providers.
+You may receive ads from us and our ad providers that are tailored to your interests.
+These interest-based ads are selected based on your use of our services and products as well as other information obtained by us and our ad providers.
 None of this information is Personal Information.

 We do not sell, license, rent, or otherwise provide your Personal Information to unaffiliated third-parties (parties outside the T-Mobile corporate family) to market their services or products to you without your consent.
 We may, however, disclose your information to unaffiliated third-parties as follows: